keeyanajones/estimator/README.md

 ## bug and feature request
-This section has moved here: https://trello.com/bugs and https://trello.com/features
+This section has moved here: https://trello.com/c/ghxilBy8 was the initial card but it will be moved to a bugs and features card in my workflow

 ## running documentation locally